ErpNetDocs/webclient/command-buttons/index.md

-# Command buttons
+# Command buttons and Contex menus
-Command buttons are an essential part of the ERP.net Web Client interface.
+**Command buttons** are an essential part of the ERP.net Web Client interface.
 They perform actions ranging from saving and closing entries to initiating processes, navigating between views, and interacting with documents and data.
 These buttons are typically displayed at the top of panels and forms, or in the context menus, providing direct access to frequently used commands and functionalities.

 Each command button consists of a text and a symbol that visually reinforces its purpose, helping users understand its function at a glance.
 Symbols (icons) are so carefully selected, so that the button actually becomes a sign and even the text can be omitted (not shown) because thus it intuitively represent the action performed.